cuevash/eternal-rtn/projects/in-data-we-trust/logs/Log.md

 ## 2022/08/05

 * Add some course of microservices and node.js and then invent some microservices to go with it.
 And some architecture, test etc..
 Everybody is asking for those!

+## 2022/09/07

+* The microservices thing could be done with an stock app .
+The main architecture would go something like this:

+Client (next.js) -> microservices (next.js) -> ORM (prisma.io) -> Database Postgresql

+If you want to use a full rest api server such as nest.js check how to do it serverless -> maybe in google cloud functions // Netlify functions // Vercel function

+This can be deployed in a vercel enviroment.

+Now:

+* Can we use prisma.io in vercel?
+Yes!
+* Does it make sense to use graphql?
+Maybe not yet

+* So after researching a bit I settle on the next architecture to build a DB base APP.
+  * Client (Next.js)
+  * Rest backend (Next.js)
+  * Prisma client for the DB
+  * DB (PlanetScale) connection through the Prisma interface.
+  * This at least for simple apps.
+If it gets more complex, it will be reevaluated.
+  * Three environments, dev, staging, prod with GitHub actions for deployment.
+    * This is actually the most difficult part of the project.
+The plumbing!!

+* So now we create the different elements.
+  * Planetscale login